tlenz88/ChIPPy/README.md

 ## What do I need to run the pipeline?

-Although the ChIPpipe script does automatically download/install most necessary software/tools, depending on your system you may need to install some things manually.
-Here is a list of all of the necessary tools to run the complete pipeline:
+Although the ChIPpipe script does automatically download most of the necessary software/tools, depending on your system you may need to install some things manually.
+Here is a list of all the necessary tools to run the complete pipeline:

 - python3/pip3
 - R